eProsima/Fast-DDS-docs/docs/fastdds/transport/tcp/tls.rst

 These options define which TLS features are to be supported.
 The following table describes the available options.
-Several options can be combined in the same :ref:`transport_tcp_transportDescriptor`.
+Several options can be combined in the same :ref:`transport_tcp_transportDescriptor` using the :func:`add_option` member function.

 +---------------------------------+-----------------------------------------------------------------------------------+
 | Value                           | Description                                                                       |